roberta-21/roberta-21/README.md

 <h1 align="center">👋 Hi there!
 Welcome to my GitHub profile.</h1>
-<h3 align="center">I'm a passionate developer with a background in Artificial Intelligence and Data Science.
+<h3 align="center">I'm a developer passionate about creating innovative solutions, with a background in Artificial Intelligence and a growing expertise in Android development.
 I enjoy building projects that solve real-world problems and improve productivity.
 Here you'll find a mix of personal projects, contributions to open-source, and collaborative work with a focus on writing clean, efficient code.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=roberta-21&label=Profile%20views&color=0e75b6&style=flat" alt="roberta-21" /> </p>